lcwheeler/jekyll-now/about.md

 I just defended my PhD dissertation in biochemistry at the University of Oregon; studying how the physicochemical properties of proteins shape their evolution.
+I am now starting a postdoc position in the lab of Dr. Stacey Smith at University of Colorado Boulder.
 My scientific interests are broad, ranging from biophysics to evolutionary biology.
 I also have a life-long love of herpetology, which I have pursued as an amateur.
 Oustide of my scientific pursuits I am an avid hiker and outdoor aficionado.
 I enjoy camping, bicycling, unicycling, white-water rafting, and have a particular interest